School Science Lessons.

 in dry air, hold on to water of crystallization in hot dry air but

-Bordeaux mixture is copper sulfate and lime used as a fungicide), wood preservative, "Root
+Bordeaux mixture is copper sulfate and lime used as a fungicide, wood

-if ingested, (swallowed), by skin contact, in contact
+It is poisonous if ingested, (swallowed), by skin contact, in contact

 Use eye and skin protection, (safety glasses and gloves), where splashes

 Do NOT breathe in copper (II) sulfate powder.